abeleinin/papyrus/README.md

 `g:papyrus_output_path`: Set a custom output folder path in the format `/path/to/folder/`.
 Do not include `$HOME` or `~`.

-`g:papyrus_output_format`: Default output format is set to `pdf` which can be changed to any supported pandoc output format which are listed when running `pandoc --list-output-formats`.
+`g:papyrus_output_format`: Default output format is set to `pdf` which can be changed to any supported pandoc output format which is listed when running `pandoc --list-output-formats`.

 `g:papyrus_template`: Set a template from supported options.

 ### Customization

-If a command has an [optional argument](#commands) you can can add custom mappings for different compilation formats.
+If a command has an [optional argument](#commands) you can add custom mappings for different compilation formats.
 For example:

 ```vim
 " Compile current file to pdf